 Middlesbrough Rail Station

-Middlesbrough’s iconic railway station was originally built in 1877.
-It sits in the town’s historic quarter and Enterprise Zone and is a vital link between the town’s commercial and retail centre, civic buildings, Teesside University, Middlesbrough College, the bus station, Riverside Stadium and the Middlehaven regeneration area.
+Middlesbrough’s iconic railway station was built in 1877.
+It sits in the town’s historic quarter and is a vital link between the town’s commercial and retail centres, civic buildings, Teesside University, Middlesbrough College, the bus station, Riverside Stadium and the Middlehaven regeneration area.
 The station has more than 1.3 million entries and exits annually.

 If you have any questions or comments about this project please contact us